 Design & Technical Production and Producing & Management

 Students should present portfolios, prompt books, photographs, drawings, models and other appropriate support materials.
-They are invited to attend Friday design and producing classes, and may also attend the Theatre Arts information session on the Saturday afternoon of each NYC audition date, starting at 1pm.
+They are invited to attend Friday design and producing classes taking place after the interview, and may also attend the Theatre Arts information session on the Saturday afternoon of each NYC audition date, starting at 1pm.

-Writing for the Stage, Theatre History & Performance Texts and Performance &Digital Media
+Writing for the Stage, Theatre History & Performance Texts and Theatre & New Media

 Prospective Directors should bring rehearsal scripts, prompt books, research, writing samples, photographs and other support materials.
 Students interested in Directing must participate in the Acting Audition (see requirements for acting audition below).